JToaddler/AlgosDS/AlgosDS/src/com/ds/heap/Heap.md

 	Right child is at 2 * i + 1 (In 0 based index its = 2 * i + 2)
 	Parent is at floor value of i/2 (In 0 based index its = pos - 1 / 2)

-If a has height of h, then
+If a full binary tree has height of h, then

 	max number of nodes in the tree is, 2^(h+1) - 1